gui33627/AAPI_hate_crimes/README.md

 ## Description

-The goal of our study is to analyze the top 6 U.S. news media coverage on anti-Asian hate crimes and understand their efforts in combating against the rising tide of coronavirus-related discrimination and violence against Asian Americans.
+The goal of the study is to analyze the top 6 U.S. news media coverage on anti-Asian hate crimes and understand their efforts in combating against the rising tide of coronavirus-related discrimination and violence against Asian Americans.
 We performed exploratory analysis on